normandesjr/kafka-song/README.md

 # Kafka Song

 The main goal of this project is to show how KSQL (https://www.confluent.io/product/ksql/) works.
-KSQL is the streaming SQL engine that enables real-time data processing against Apache Kafka.
+KSQL is the streaming SQL engine that enables real-time data processing along with Apache Kafka.

 Bellow you will find some guidance to setup the project to work locally.